stas-demydiuk/mirobot-miio-server/README.md

 22222 can be another port (you change `-p 22222:22222` to `-p 3000:22222` to have 3000 out of the container for example).

+You can get the token of your device using this [extractor](https://github.com/PiotrMachowski/Xiaomi-cloud-tokens-extractor)

 ### Docker compose file example

 ```